anamafla/anamafla/src/pages/blog/svg-and-react/index.en.md

 }
 ```

-Now, we can change the color of our face, and the shape of its mouth.
+Now we can change the color of our face and the shape of its mouth.
 When we call our <Face> component, we are going to pass the required props: `color`, `x` and `y`.

 ```
 const App = () => {